Linuxbrew is a fork of Homebrew, the macOS package manager, for Linux.

 If you don’t read these it will take us far longer to help you with your problem.

-Many of the Homebrew formulae work on either Mac or Linux without changes, but some formulae will need to be adapted for Linux.
-If a formula doesn’t work, open an issue on GitHub or, even better, submit a pull request.
+If a Linuxbrew formula doesn’t work, open an issue on GitHub or, even better, submit a pull request.

-We’d love you to contribute to Linuxbrew or its upstream project, Homebrew.
+We’d love you to contribute to Linuxbrew.
 First, please read our Contribution Guide and Code of Conduct.
 Please see our guidelines on whether to send pull requests to Linuxbrew or Homebrew.

 We explicitly welcome contributions from people who have never contributed to open-source before: we were all beginners once!
 We can help build on a partially working pull request with the aim of getting it merged.
 We are also actively seeking to diversify our contributors and especially welcome contributions from women from all backgrounds and people of colour.